 PH 203 Introduction to Global Health (3) Introduction to the basic principles of global PH.
 Topics include the application of these principles to global PH issues, exploration of links between health, economic, and social status, health disparities and global interventions.
 A-F only.
 Pre: 201.

 PH 301 Seminar in Public Health Issues (3) Seminar will explore current issues and case studies in epidemiology, issues and causes of chronic and infectious diseases, how the environment interacts with health, and how social and behavioral factors affect personal health.

 PH 305 Native Hawaiian Health Determinants (3) Seminar to work with faculty in applying evidence-based knowledge on social determinants of health in the formation of research, policy, and program development for improving population health and reducing health disparities for Native Hawaiians.
 Junior standing or higher.
 A-F only.
 Pre: 201 and 202.
 (Spring only)

 PH 310 Introduction to Epidemiology (3) Lecture/discussion on the fundamental principles of epidemiology, exploring patterns of disease, threats to health and EPI methods for prevention, control, and treatment.
+PH majors only.
 A-F only.
 Pre: 201, and 210 or MATH 140 or MATH 161 or higher.